Global awareness leads to pursuit to become first nation to go FUR FREE!

 Inspired by Israel’s Anti-Fur Coalition, and by a student group in Co.
 Kerry - who got fur banned by Tralee Town Council - They decided to push for a legal ban on the import and sale of real fur in Ireland.

 Beginning in July, they contacted every council in the country regarding the issue.
-Dublin City Council was the first to adopt the ban, and yesterday Fingal County Council passed the motion too.
+Dublin City Council was the first to adopt the ban led by Cieran Perry, and then Fingal County Council passed the motion too.
 They are in talks with other councils at the moment as well, and this ‘domino effect’ campaign is set to be a huge success.

-So the big question is: Which country will be fur-free first, Israel or Ireland?
+So the big question is: Which country will be fur-free first?
 The race is on!